 Experience and knowledge

-Minimum five years’ experience in power generation or an equivalent heavy industry, large asset intensive environment including a minimum of three years’ experience with safe work system and electrical safety system.
+Minimum five years’ experience in power generation or an equivalent heavy industry, large asset intensive environment.

 High level of experience in the development, management, maintaining and continuous improvement of integrated safe systems of work (i.e. whole of work permit to work systems), especially within the utilities industry.

-High level of experience with developing, delivering and maintaining safe work system and electrical safety system training.

-High level of experience with the strategic management and continuous improvement of health and safety systems / safe work systems (including vendor supplied ICT tools).
+High level of experience with the strategic management, continuous improvement and use of complex applications and technical solutions for health, safety and environment systems and safe work systems, including vendor supplied ICT tools

-Broad knowledge of best practice heavy industry safety systems and processes.

-Demonstrated comprehensive and integrated HSE technical knowledge underpinned by theoretical skills in a broad range of areas.
+Demonstrated comprehensive and integrated HSE technical knowledge underpinned by practical application in a broad range of areas.

 Ability to apply cognitive and technical skills to develop creative solutions to complex problems in a defined but a wide range of environments.

-Effective verbal, written communication and training skills to transfer HSE knowledge and skills to others.
+Effective verbal, written communication and influencing skills to ensure HSE requirements are able to be communicated and implemented , with a wide range of stakeholders, in order to maintain effective operational systems

+Formal qualification (desirable) or demonstrated experience in conducting auditing and other governance activities to ensure ongoing compliance and quality reviews of HSE systems and processes.

 Responsibilities and outcomes

-Safe work system and electrical safety systems
+Health, Safety, and Environment Operational Systems Management

-Lead and manage the execution of the strategic initiatives for the organisations principal safe work system and electrical safety as part of the overall HSE Strategy.
+Lead and manage the execution of the strategic initiatives for the organisations principal HSE operational systems (includes and is not limited to Stanwell’s Safe Work System, Chemical Management and Event Reporting and Management Systems) as part of the overall HSE Strategy.

-Manage, deliver and continuously improve holistically Stanwell’s safe work system procedures, processes, systems, training and performance.
+Manage, deliver and continuously improve Stanwell’s HSE Operations Systems procedures, processes, systems, training and performance.

-Lead the business auditing of Stanwell’s safe work system.
+Lead the business auditing of Stanwell’s safe work system, and governance reviews of other HSE systems as required.

-Explore new and innovative opportunities to contribute to the development of the HSE strategy while ensuring systems and processes are fit-for-purpose and contemporary.

-Provide real-time support, coaching and mentoring regarding the use of Stanwell’s safe work system and other relevant business systems.
+Provide real-time support, coaching and mentoring regarding the use of Stanwell’s HSE Operations Systems in partnership with relevant support functions and/or Stanwell’s Information, Communication and Technology team

-Facilitate Safe work system and electrical safety system knowledge and skill development training including developing training materials and maintain currency of all training materials including inductions, in consultation with the HSE Manager Training
+Facilitate knowledge and skill development training including developing training materials and maintain currency of all relevant training materials, in consultation with the HSE Manager Training and broader HSE teams for the Stanwell HSE Operations Systems.

-Assist in the development and implementation of improvement plans and exposure reduction initiatives as directed, to support the strategies of the HSE department.
+Assist in the development and implementation of improvement plans and exposure reduction initiatives as directed, with respect to HSE Operations systems, to support the HSE strategy and functional plan deliverables.

-Lead the transition and integration of electrical safety management to the operational sites.
+Assist in the implementation of systems upgrades and enhancements, with respect to HSE Operations systems.

+Provide technical advice to HSE and Stanwell’s Growth and Future Energies sector with respect to the use or application of the Stanwell HSE Operations System, and assist with transition and/or integration activities associated with these systems and sites, once they become part of Stanwell Operations division.

+Lead and manage the Corporate Safe Work System committee to ensure effective performance management and governance occurs.

 HSE Management Systems

 Actively contribute to the integration, development and maintenance of the HSE management system, policies and procedures as required by HSE legislation, and the requirements of AS/NZS ISO 14001 and AS/NZS 45001.

-HSE Performance Management

-Support the initiatives relating to HSE Performance data and systems, to ensure that data integrity and availability is maintained to support business requirements.

-Relationship
+Manage the controlled documents and supporting materials that relate to Stanwell’s Safe Work System and other HSE operational systems, including their review, update and management of any resultant change to process.

+.

+Relationships and Stakeholder Management

-Maintain effective relations within the HSE team and other employees across all levels of the organisation including sites, team leaders and other key opinion leaders throughout the business.
+Maintain effective relationships within the HSE team, the Information, Communication and Technology (ICT) team, the broader Stanwell Operations division and other key technical and other leaders throughout the business.

-Develop relationships with key stakeholders and communicate changes to systems and processes to the business to ensure compliance with internal and external requirements.
+Develop relationships with key stakeholders and effectively manage and communicate changes to systems and processes to the business to ensure compliance and best practice with internal and external requirements.